Edugate/Documentation/rr3-admin/source/configfile.rst

        $config['mail_sending_active'] = TRUE;

    * notify_if_provider_rm_from_fed - boolean  - if TRUE then notification will be sent when IdP or SP has been removed from federation.
-The recipients are: all contacts for IdP/SP and members of Administators group in RR3
+The recipients are: all contacts for IdP/SP and members of Administators group in JAGGER

      .. code:: php